SuperOfficeDocs/crmscript/docs/api-reference/classes/Time/setHour.md

 intellisense: Time.setHour
 keywords: setHour(Integer)
 so.topic: reference
+so.yml: 1
 ---

 # Time.setHour(Integer hour)

-Thsi function ssets the hour of the time.
+This function sets the hour of the time.

 * **Hour:** to set

 ## Example

     Time t;
     t.setHour(10);
     t.setMin(15);
     t.setSec(30);

     10:15:30